shoogalmmr/RobotDash/README.md

 - The robot can be programmed using Arduino C, Python, or another suitable microcontroller-based language.

+## Project Goals:

+- Simplify remote robot control through a user-friendly interface.

+- Record and track all movement data for performance analysis.

+- Create a scalable system that can be enhanced with additional features (e.g., camera integration or voice control).

+## Key Features
+- **User-Friendly Interactive Interface**
+Allows users to control the robot easily through clear directional buttons.

+- **Real-Time Visual Simulation**
+The robot is represented by a green square that moves instantly based on user commands.

+- **Automatic Data Logging**
+Every movement command is recorded along with the robot’s position in a MySQL database for tracking and analysis.

+- **Efficient Web-to-Database Integration**
+Utilizes PHP and phpMyAdmin to ensure smooth communication and data updates.

+- **Movement History Tracking**
+Stored data in the positions table allows users to analyze robot behavior over time.

 ## Technologies Used
 - HTML, CSS, JavaScript